Current Honors Program Students

 - Complete the Honors Program Capstone Portfolio.

-If a student has any special circumstances or concerns regarding meeting any of the above stated requirements, he/she may contact the honors program director.
-For further information about this award, refer to the of the website.
+Students who have any special circumstances or concerns regarding meeting any of the above stated requirements may contact the honors program director.

 No, honors courses receive the same credit/weight as regular classes.
 However, honors courses appear on the transcript with the honors distinction, which many transfer institutions highly regard as a sign of a student’s ability to handle challenging course content.